 New Look Williamson

-The Williamson Art Gallery & Museum has been undergoing an exciting transformation and reopened on Friday 1st February 2013.
+The Williamson Art Gallery & Museum has undergone an exciting transformation and now features a café, shop and a community gallery.

 Café and shop

-The café is being run by Best Bites, an employment project for people with disabilities, which has already enjoyed great success elsewhere in the borough.
+The café is being run by Best Bites, an employment project for people with disabilities, which has already enjoyed great success elsewhere in Wirral.

-To make your visit to the gallery extra special, treat yourself to afternoon tea in the cafe - download a voucher here for a discount.
+To make your visit to the gallery extra special, treat yourself to afternoon tea in the café.

-The shop will feature the work of local craftspeople, including potters, textile artists, jewellers and photographers.
+The shop features the work of local craftspeople, including potters, textile artists, jewellers and photographers.

-Opening later in the year will be rooms featuring other parts of the permanent collection, including ship models from the area, focusing on Cammell Laird shipbuilders and their contribution to marine history, the Mersey Ferries and the variety of vessels that used the River Mersey when it was at its busiest.
+The Maritime History collection features exhibits from our permanent collection, including ship models from Cammell Laird shipbuilders, the Mersey Ferries and the variety of vessels that used the River Mersey in the past.